PhilCK/unpkg/readme.md

 ## What

+- Unpkg reads a config file, and calls the command line to setup your workspace.
 - Unpkg uses [TOML](https://github.com/toml-lang/toml) for data description.
 - Unpkg is C89 ish.
 Meaning I'm not 100%, but it works on the compilers I use.
-- Unpkg has no command line options.
 - Unpkg only looks for `unpkg.toml`, edit the source if you wish to change that.
 - Unpkg will `git clone <repo>`.
 - Unpkg will _not_ sync repos, you have todo that.